Senator Marco Rubio on how Russia-Ukraine crisis will have an "impact on Americans"

 Rubio said the space industry and neon fuel industry will also be impacted.

-While President Biden has said he will not send U.S. service member to fight Russia in Ukraine, Rubio said America must do everything possible to ensure peace between the two nuclear powers.
+While President Biden has said he will not send U.S. service members to fight Russia in Ukraine, Rubio said America must do everything possible to ensure peace between the two nuclear powers.

 "We're not the world's policemen, we're not sending troops into Ukraine, but... our number one priority is our national interest.
 Our national interest is impacted by what's happening there.
 And I outlined some of the reasons why and there are other geopolitical perspectives," he said.
 "I would just say this, if COVID taught us anything, is that's something that happens and starts halfway around the world can reach, you know, Main Street America pretty quickly.
 Obviously, this is not at that scale, but it's important enough to care about it."